Hildur Schirmer

-Hildur Schirmer, née Koch, 13 March 1856 – 23 April 1914) was a German-Norwegian soprano, singing teacher and women's rights activist.
+Hildur Schirmer, née Koch, (13 March 1856 – 23 April 1914) was a German-Norwegian soprano, singing teacher and women's rights activist.

 Life

-Born in Braunschweig, Schirmer received her first musical training in Germany and then studied with Pauline Viardot in Paris.
+Born in Braunschweig, Duchy of Brunswick, Schirmer received her first musical training in Germany and then studied with Pauline Viardot in Paris.
 In Kristiania, she was active as a concert singer in the 1880s and 90s.
 She was also a teacher at the music conservatory in Kristiania, and in 1906 she also became president of the music teachers' association in Kristiania.
 After 1900, her activities as a singing teacher seem to have become an increasingly important part of her field of work.

 In 1884, she was a co-founder of the women's rights organisation Norwegian Association for Women's Rights (NKF) and was a member of the national board for several years.
 In 1896, she took the initiative to erect a monument in memory of Camilla Collett.
-The monument, created by Gustav Vigeland, was unveiled in 1911 in Slottsparken (Oslo Castle Park).
+The monument, created by Gustav Vigeland, was unveiled in 1911 in Oslo Palace Park.

 Shirmer died in Kristiania at the age of 58.